How to Learn German by Visiting Art Museums (for B1+ learners)

 Do you learn new words best when seeing them in written form?
 Then read the info boxes in German first.

 Or do you maybe want to practice your speech and pronunciation?
 Then take a companion and inspire him in the same way as a certain painting inspires you.

 Talking about art – the easy way

-Now that you are excited to practice German surrounded by beautiful artworks, you might find it difficult to start.
-Here is a quick and easy way to talk about every painting, no matter who painted it or when it was created, you don’t even have to have the tiniest bit of a clue of art history.
+Now that you are excited to practice German surrounded by beautiful artwork, you might find it difficult to start.
+Here is a quick and easy way to talk about every painting, no matter who painted it or when it was created, you don’t even have to have the tiniest bit of a clue about art history.

 Choose any painting, but be sure it is one that you really appreciate.
 As mentioned before, your enthusiasm will echo in your audience (how else do you explain the popularity of love songs?), so don’t choose the most famous one.
 DaVinci’s Mona Lisa is nice, but isn’t she looking quite bored?
 Also, the Mona Lisa is in Paris, so try something else.
 Whatever it is you fancy, choose it.
 And then you start to talk about it.
 To keep the attention of your audience, use this golden thread (in German we would say “roter Faden”):

 Begin with the obvious.
 Is the painting bright or dark, is it colorful or monochrome, is it large or small, rectangular or maybe egg-shaped?
 Continue with what the painting shows, but be careful not to deliver any interpretations.
 Explain what you see and always go from the main features into detail (never the other way round), otherwise, you will lose yourself and the audience.
 Talk about colors, shadows, and figures.
 Then go further into detail: What do the people wear, and what’s the weather like (this one might sound stupid at first, but wouldn’t you agree, that a thunderstorm pretty much changes the mood of a painting compared to a cozy late summers day?), what is in the center of the painting,…?